Effect of Georgia's voting law unclear, despite high turnout

-WASHINGTON (AP) — Georgia’s 2022 election season ended dramatically this past week, but that was because of the closely watched Senate runoff that solidified Democratic control of the chamber and not for any large-scale problems with voting.
+WASHINGTON — Georgia's 2022 election season ended dramatically last week, but that was because of the closely watched Senate runoff that solidified Democratic control of the chamber and not for any large-scale problems with voting.

 That led Republicans in the state to say concerns over a 2021 law that imposed several new restrictions on voting were overblown.